Doctoral Project

 Completing Your Doctoral Project

-The Doctoral Project (DP) process provides an opportunity for the student to demonstrate research competence by applying research skills acquired through the following courses: Introduction to Psychological Research, Statistics, Psychometrics, and Research I and II.
+The Doctoral Project (DP) process provides an opportunity for the student to demonstrate research competence by applying research skills acquired through the following courses: Introduction to Psychological Research, Statistics, Psychometrics, and Research Methods I and II.
 It also provides an opportunity for consolidation of the student's professional development and bridges her/his relationship to the larger psychological community through dissemination of their research findings.

 During years two and three of the program, the student forms a Doctoral Project (DP) Committee, constructs a research proposal consistent with current scientific standards in psychology, conducts the research study, completes a Final DP write up of the study, and disseminates the findings through a DP Colloquium.